charlax/python-education/learning-python/01-intro.md

 - Python is not compiled
     - The Python VM
 - Python is single-threaded
-    - CPython has the GIL but multi-threaded (see [Understanding the Python GIL](http://www.dabeaz.com/GIL/))
+    - CPython has the GIL but multi-threaded (see [Understanding the Python GIL](http://www.dabeaz.com/GIL/), especially the presentation)
     - Python spec vs. Python implementation (CPython, PyPy, Jython, IronPython)
     - There are other ways to achieve concurrency: processes